adambichler/acf-inline-editor-field/readme.txt

 2. The view when you edit the field.

 == Changelog ==

+= v1.0.2 =
+* Change the order and place where scripts and styles are loaded

 = v1.0.1 =
 * Escape all strings, add banners and icons for the plugin and force all scripts and styles to load in the footer, to better comply with WordPress coding standards.